 Sweet potatoes are often considered to be healthier and more nutritious than white potatoes.

 In this section, we will look into the specific difference between their nutrients and see how that statement holds up.

 Sweet potatoes and white potatoes have similar densities.
 Potato contains a little more water with a percentage of 79, while sweet potatoes contain 77% water.

 One average serving size of a potato is half a cup of potatoes, diced, weighing around 75g.
-A serving size of sweet potatoes is double that amount, equalling one cup of sweet potatoes in cubes that weighs 133g.
+One average serving size of sweet potatoes is double that amount, equalling one cup of sweet potatoes in cubes that weigh 133g.